AvoscanEmile/Profile-card-component/README.md

 - `.card__social-info`: Focuses on the container for social media statistics.
 It employs flexbox to arrange the statistics horizontally with space between them.

+- `.card__number` and `.card__number-tag`: These classes style the numerical values and their associated tags (e.g., "Followers," "Likes," "Photos") within the social media statistics.
+They use the defined font family, font size, font weight, and text color for consistency.

 ## CSS Functions Used

 - **hsl() Function**: The `--clr-darkest-blue` and other color variables use the `hsl()` function to define colors with specific hue, saturation, and lightness values.